 You arrive in Twilight Town at the Tram Common, where Vivi runs past and shouts “Help!
 The sandlot!
 It’s Seifer!”
 Seifer’s gone mad with power!(more…)

 While we weren’t quite out of places to meander (more on that in a moment), we headed south to Jidoor, home of a famous opera house, although the opera house itself was presently closed.
-On route, we were attacked by Fossil Dragons, and discovered what we should have realized while we were shopping: that we had equipped Celes with a whip and she couldn’t use Relic without a sword.
+On route, we were attacked by Fossil Dragons, and discovered what we should have realized while we were shopping: that we had equipped Celes with a whip and she couldn’t use Runic without a sword.
 Unfortunately we were also straight out of cash (remember the High Potion incident), forcing us to live with this unfortunate situation.
-And so, everything was set so that we would soon get a genuine opportunity to use Relic later down the page, and wouldn’t even be able to do so.
+And so, everything was set so that we would soon get a genuine opportunity to use Runic later down the page, and wouldn’t even be able to do so.